Large data global solution of the 3D RVM system with cylindrical symmetry I: Iterative smoothing scheme: ISS Part I: Proof of Proposition

-Therefore, it would be sufficient to consider the case $(k_4,n_4)\in {}^{4}\mathcal{E}_{k_3,n_3} $.
+Therefore, it suffices to consider the case $(k_4,n_4)\in {}^{4}\mathcal{E}_{k_3,n_3} $.
 For this case, thanks to the high oscillation in time of the phase, we do integration by parts in ``$s$'' one more time.
-As a result, we have
+As a result, we have \be \ee where, \be